Azure/azure-quickstart-templates/201-rbac-multipleprincipals-maps/README.md

   <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

 This template assigns Azure Maps Data Reader access for multiple users, groups, or applications to an Azure Maps account in a resource group.
-Inputs to this template are following fields:

-1. Subscription ID
-2. Principal IDs (also known as: Object IDs)
-3. Resource Group Name
-4. Role Definition ID
-5. GUIDs
-6. Azure Map account name
-7. Built In Role Types
-8. Count of Principals

 ## Use following powershell command to get Principal ID